 TL;DR We're trying to do what is best for Linux and Firefox, so please file bugs if you have Pulse Audio issues.

-Why not what is best for the people - allegedly part of Mozilla's mission?
-And again relying on the users to fix up your shit - the same users who you've ignored when you created the problem in the first place..
+Why not do what is best for the people - allegedly part of Mozilla's mission?
+And again relying on the users to fix up your shit - the same users who you've ignored when you created the problem in the first place...

 You must be looking at different numbers to me.
 At the time of making the decision, only 3% of Linux users were mising Pulse Audio.